joomla/Manual/docs/general-concepts/forms-fields/standard-form-field-attributes.md

 Many of the attributes of the standard form map directly to HTML field attributes, and don't require any further explanation.
 The descriptions below relate to attributes where the meaning may not be totally clear.

+You can view the available list of general attributes by looking at libraries/src/Form/FormField.php, in the `__set` function.
+As many of these can be used across the range of Joomla standard form fields, they're often not explicitly cited in the form field detailed description.

+These attributes include, for example:
+- **onchange** - in which you can pass a javascript function which should get control when the input element is changed
+- **autofocus** - to specify the input element which should receive focus on page load
+- **data-xxx** - data attributes to be set on the input element

 ## class

 This maps to the HTML class attribute of the field.
 It is used to define the [client-side validation](../forms/client-side-validation.md) to be applied, in addition to the normal use by CSS.